NKEK11002U Atmospheric Environmental Chemistry

 -know the chemistry occurring in water droplets and account for the physical chemistry that determines how well a given chemical is taken up into the liquid phase

--know the principles governing particle formation, growth and fate in the atmosphere
+-know the principles governing particle formation, growth, activation and fate in the atmosphere

--be able to draw a figure showing different classes of particle sizes found in the atmosphere and be able to describe their sources, lifetimes and key chemical components.
+-discuss the properties of the variety of particle sizes found in the atmosphere including sources, lifetimes and key chemical components.

 To achieve the grade of 12 the student should master the material and goals described in the course description and that are part of the exam with no or only a few minor mistakes.
 The student should demonstrate understanding of the physical and chemical processes underlying atmospheric properties.
 The student should demonstrate understanding of specific formulas with relevant units, and chemical reaction equations.
 The student should know of any relevant assumptions behind these equations.
 The student shall demonstrate an overview of the subject and be able to explain connections between the seven topics.
 The student should be able to explain the flow of chemicals and material through the atmospheric environment from emission to deposition, and evaluate the environmental impact locally and globally.
 The student should have a feeling for which parts of the subject are well known and which are less well developed.